NVIDIA/spark-rapids/docs/FAQ.md

 ### Why am I getting "Unable to acquire buffer" or "Trying to free an invalid buffer"?

-The RAPIDS Accelerator makes use of a tracking system called `RapidsBufferCatalog` for GPU memory spill required for out-of-core algorithms, our reliability (retry) framework, and UCX-accelerated shuffle.
+The RAPIDS Accelerator tracks GPU allocations that can be spilled to CPU memory or even disk using the `RapidsBufferCatalog` class.

-Spark threads will acquire/free objects from this catalog over time in order to execute a task.
+When a fatal Spark exception happens, the executor process will not wait for task threads to complete before starting to shut down the process.
+This shutdown includes the `RapidsBufferCatalog`.

-During executor shutdown, we often see race conditions between task threads finishing up and the executor main thread shutting down.
-This race causes the catalog to log messages that should be ignored, as they are likely not the root cause of the shutdown.
+This race can cause the catalog to log the following messages that can be ignored.

 The beginning of a shutdown is logged as such: